 Finally, thread the biscuits with ribbon or raffia and hang on the Christmas tree.

 For utmost effect, hang a few biscuits on the tree every couple of days.
-Alternatively, and to last for the full festive period, wrap the biscuits in cellophane before hanging.

 These biscuits will keep un-iced for 3 months in an airtight tin.